abe33/atom-pigments/README.md

 ### Ignore VCS Ignored Paths

-When this setting is enabled, every files that are ignored by the VCS will also be ignored in Pigments.
+When this setting is enabled, every file that are ignored by the VCS will also be ignored in Pigments.
 That means they'll be excluded when searching for colors and when building the project palette.

 * Key: `pigments.ignoreVcsIgnoredPaths`
 * Default: `true`